 Topics of focus for tax authorities

-- the timely filing of corporate tax returns
+- The timely filing of corporate tax returns.

-- the classification of income and expenses for income taxable at concessionary and prevailing corporate tax rates
+- The classification of income and expenses for income taxable at concessionary and prevailing corporate tax rates.

-- group relief claims
+- Group relief claims.

-- tax exemption for foreign-sourced dividends, and
+- Tax exemption for foreign-sourced dividends.

-- the recognition of income from construction contracts and provisions claimed by construction companies.
+- The recognition of income from construction contracts and provisions claimed by construction companies.